pippim/pippim.github.io/_posts/2018/2018-02-07-How-does-the-new-"Bash-on-Windows-10"-really-work?.md

 Sharing files between Linux and Windows WSL is complicated to setup.
 When when moving files between the shared WSL+Linux NTFS folder I have had some file permission "weirdness" either due to my ignorance or software deficiencies.

 Speed is a lot slower in WSL than it is in Ubuntu.
-You can actually see the screen paint character by character when you run `cal` or `toilet`: https://askubuntu.com/questions/813848/what-are-the-differences-between-windows-bash-and-cygwin/953152#953152
+You can actually see the screen paint character by character when you run `cal` or `toilet`: [What are the differences between Windows Bash and Cygwin?]({% post_url /2017/2017-09-05-What-are-the-differences-between-Windows-Bash-and-Cygwin? %})

 I think WSL is a good product and I enjoy tinkering with it when dual-booting into Windows-World.
 It'll never become a great product because of MS lack of funding and they really don't want to have a great Linux Free-Ware Distro anyway.
 If you had enough RAM you would probably be happier with a VM.
 With only 8 GB myself and RAM prices rising until mid-2019 or so, I'll happily stick with WSL and forgo the 32 GB RAM upgrade for now.